-At 1.8 miles wide and 500 feet high, Bay Lights is a the world's largest LED light sculpture — featuring 25,000 white LED lights that are individually programmed to create a never-repeating, dazzling display across the western span of the Bay Bridge.
+At 1.8 miles wide and 500 feet high, Bay Lights is the world's largest LED light sculpture — featuring 25,000 white LED lights that are individually programmed to create a never-repeating, dazzling display across the western span of the Bay Bridge.
 Shining from dusk until 2:00 a.m. for 2 years, the lights will inspire over 50 million people in the Bay Area, with billions more seeing it in the media and online.
-By conservative estimates, $97 million dollars will be added to the San Francisco economy.
+By conservative estimates, $97 million will be added to the San Francisco economy.

 A small but important part of the Bay Lights project is a custom plastic clip that attaches the LED lights to the suspension cables on the bridge.

 The design of the clip was completed using an iterative process:

 A 3D model of the bridge suspension cable (to which the clips would attach) was created from photographs of the cables.